RESEARCH AND DEVELOPMENT

 House Dust Mites (HDM) are arachnids that infest bedding, carpet, upholstered furniture and fabric.
 Their main food source is human skin scales, and they grow best in warm, humid environments.
 In the third National Health and Nutrition Examination Surveys (NHANES III), over a quarter of the population tested positive to HDM allergen.
 Exposure to house dust mite (HDM) allergen in sensitized patients is associated with poorer lung function, greater medication requirements, exacerbation of asthma symptoms and chronic rhinosinusitis.
 In contrast to most other allergens, sufferers of HDM allergy cannot see the source of their allergies and may suffer symptoms for many years until diagnosis is finally achieved via skin prick test.
 Avoidance of allergen is very difficult, particularly in humid environments and existing treatments are mostly palliative.

-Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide vaccine against HDM allergy in a clinical study being conducted in Ontario.
+Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide immunotherapy against HDM allergy in a clinical study being conducted in Ontario.

 Other Areas of Research

 Adiga is currently engaged in research on a number of other allergens including birch tree, alternaria (mould) and Japanese Cedar.

 Allergy to Birch tree pollen is common in early spring and is most easily identified clinically by onset of symptoms that precedes pollination of the grasses.
 In the third National Health and Nutrition Examination Surveys (NHANES III), approximately 12% of the population tested positive to birch.
 Birch pollen allergy is also extremely prevalent in northern Europe and represents the primary family of trees eliciting symptoms of allergy.